 - Taco Bell – They will continue operating with drive through service only for now.

 - Tastefully Delicious – They aren’t reopening their store yet, but continue to offer curbside pickup for baked goods.

 - The Lonesome Dove Bar and Grill – They aren’t opening back up yet, but may reopen sometime in June.

 - Tonya’s Buffet on Broadway – They’ll be offering hot plate lunches, but no buffet.
-Customers can sit outside at the new picnic tables being brought in Thursday night or at the available indoor seating, which will be spread out.
+Customers can sit outside at the picnic tables or at the available indoor seating, which will be spread out.

 - Verona Pizza – They will have dining room as well as patio seating and will continue to offer carryout service.